-But, someone needs to actually mark that.
+But, someone needs to actually mark this area between Minnesota and Manitoba.
 And how do you mark a 9,000 kilometers long stretch of land in the 18th century?
 With a compass and a bowl of strain.
 And don’t mind the bears and wolves that might come in the way.
 The man who did this sure did their best in the pre-GPS era but this made the border to consist of 900 zic-zac lines.
 Not one giant straight line like many people think.

 These were, in my opinion, the strangest borders in the Americas.
 Did you like the article?
 Do you think I missed some other strange borders in America?
 Feel free to share your thoughts in the comments and stay tuned for the next part: Africa is coming next.